TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/Lolin32 Lite/README.md

 > Classic ESP32 With LiIon/LiPo Battery Support For Use In Portable Devices

-The *Lolin32 Lite* development board features a classic *ESP32* microcontroller on a board that comes with battery support, making it an ideal choice for portable solutions.
+The *Lolin32 Lite* development board features a classic *ESP32* microcontroller which supports connecting an external *LiIon/LiPo* rechargeable battery that is charged through the *USB-C* connector, making it an ideal choice for portable devices.

 <img src="images/esp32_lolin_connectors_t.png" width="40%" height="40%" />

-The board comes with a *USB C* connector to connect to a PC, plus a *JST 2.0* socket to connect a rechargeable *LiIon/LiPo* battery.
-The battery can power the board and is charged via the *USB C* connector.

 ## Technical Details